cafebazaar/BazaarPay/README.md

 ### 3. Commit Checkout Token

 You have to commit the checkout token after a successful payment.
-You should call the suspend `commit()` function from a coroutine scope to do:
+There is a suspend `commit()` function for this purpose that you can call from a coroutine scope:

 ```kotlin
 // Inside onSuccess callback of launchBazaarPay